ghx312/Aurora/README.md

  Integrity -> Ensure that the message has not been tampered with
 - Confidentiality -> Only the intended recipient can read the message
 - Authenticity -> Proves one's identity
-- Non-Repudiation -> Sender is unable to refute that a message was sent by them
 - Replay Protection -> Prevents attackers from using old messages as a way of decrypting the new messages
 - Forward Secrecy -> Keys continue to stay secure even after repeated usage

 Resistant against:
 - Man-In-The-Middle Attacks
-- Side-Channel Attacks
 ---
 ## Threat Model and Assumptions